 Who doesn’t love a great party?
 With the holiday season approaching, you’re likely to spend lots of time celebrating with family, friends, and coworkers.
 Holiday parties are a great time to unwind and reflect on the past year while enjoying good food, great company, and yes, alcohol is often involved.
 Though relaxing with a few drinks can be fun, it can also be extremely dangerous to you and those around you.

-Though drunk driving is on the decline overall, the holidays are a dangerous time to be on the road.
+Although drunk driving is on the decline, the holidays are a dangerous time to be on the road.
 With parties happening nearly every night, it’s all too easy for an otherwise responsible driver to get behind the wheel after having just a bit too much to drink – “just this once.”
-So other than avoiding the roads entirely, what can you do to protect you and those close to you?
+So rather than avoiding the roads entirely, what can you do to protect you and those close to you?

 If You’re Hosting, Help Your Guests Drink Responsibly